matfallet/Quapth_Initiation/README.md

 ### Create a project
   - Press "Create project"
   - Create an empty directory
-  - Image format (compatible with Bioformat) : use only 2D image in fluorescence or coloration.
+  - Selection the image format compatible with Bioformat : use only 2D image in fluorescence or coloration.
 Z stack images are readed but can be processed only slice by slice with specific script
   - Selection the images with "Add images" or drag and drop directly the images in the software.
    - By double-clicking on the selected image, a "set image type" window opens.
 Select the appropriate image type ("fluo","HE",..).
-   - To reopen the project, click on "open project" and select "project".qpproj or drag and drop the project files directly into the sofware.
+   - To reopen the project, click on "open project" and select "project.qpproj" or drag and drop the project files directly into the sofware.
 You can also affiliate the file to QuPath with the option "open with".

 When you right-click on the image, you can open, delete or rename it.
 You can also add notes using the "Edit description" function.
-Have the name of the mask image, or create files with the name of the starting image.
+Or have the name of the mask image, or create folder with the name of the starting image.
+URI!!!
 ![image](https://user-images.githubusercontent.com/127110867/226588395-bba3dacf-1038-4308-80c6-0b98c8c6a647.png)

 ### Properties of the image
 The "image" tab allows you to see the properties of the image.
-Like the name, the file, the size, the dimensions...
+Like the name, the file, the pixel size, the dimensions...
 ![image](https://user-images.githubusercontent.com/127110867/226386290-bebeb45d-d614-4bba-ad70-cad681297709.png)

     Image specific keys